CBL & Vocational Ministers of the Gospel

 How do I schedule appointments?

-Fill out the form on the contact us page.
+Complete our counseling request form.
 We will follow up with you within 48 hours of receiving your request and will be happy to set up an in-person or virtual appointment.

 Is there a cost?